thraddash/thraddash.github.io/posts/2022-01-27-freebsd-zfs.md

 - Replicate data between two FreeBSD servers using Wireguard

 ## Testing:
-- Install Freebsd on 1TB storage device, create new zpool on 1TB storage device, destroy zpool
+- Install FreeBSD on 1TB storage device, create new zpool on 1TB storage device, destroy zpool
+- snapshot data from one zpool and replicate data over to another pool
+- verify data with rhash
+- setup samba access
+- setup another FreeBSD server
+- setup/test wireguard

 ### snapshot.sh
 - snapshot data from zpool, transfer data from one pool to another